truenas/documentation/content/Solutions/Optimizations/STIGCompliance.md

 STIG compliance for these users-deployed environments is based on the operating system and applications deployed in these VMs.

 ## Future STIG Compliance
-TrueNAS does not comply with STIG for the following findings that are planned for a future release:
+TrueNAS does not comply with STIG SGR GPOS for the following findings that are planned for a future release:

 {{< expand " SRG-OS-00366-GPOS-10153" "v" >}}
 The opertating system must prevent the installation of patches, service packs, device drivers, or OS components without verification, and that are digitally signed using a certificate recognized and approved by the organization.